Season 11 To Be The ‘Shameless’ Series Finale? William H. Macy Weighs In

 Shameless fans are getting a little anxious as they await Season 8 of the Showtime comedy of the dysfunctional Gallagher family.
-One of the biggest questions Shameless fans have at this point is when are we going to have to say goodbye to the Gallagher family?
+One of the biggest questions Shameless fans have at this point is, when are we going to have to say goodbye to the Gallagher family?
 Does Showtime have a plan for the series finale?

-While Showtime has yet to confirm anything beyond Season 8, Inquisitr revealed earlier this week that – with a significant piece of evidence – fans could rest easy knowing there would likely be at least four more seasons of the series.
+While Showtime has yet to confirm anything beyond Season 8, the Inquisitr revealed earlier this week that – with a significant piece of evidence – fans could rest easy knowing there would likely be at least four more seasons of the series.

-According to Deadline, it was William H. Macy – known for his role as Frank Gallagher – who revealed the Showtime series would continue for four more years.
-It was during a Showtime panel when Macy was opening up about Frank and what it was like to take on the head of dysfunctional family that he revealed the series would likely continue for another four years.
+According to Deadline, it was William H. Macy – known for his role as Frank Gallagher – who revealed that the Showtime series would continue for four more years.
+It was during a Showtime panel, when Macy was opening up about Frank and what it was like to take on the head of the dysfunctional family, that he revealed the series would likely continue for another four years.

 Macy was discussing the fact that he would have several more opportunities to direct another episode of Shameless – which he revealed was pretty challenging work – because the series would continue for another “four years or so.”
 Macy also noted that this was a piece of information Showtime was not aware of yet.